-Walking Taking a class Going to the movies
+- Going to the movies

-Reading Playing team sports Writing

-Meditating or doing Bicycling Knitting

-yoga Painting, drawing Fishing

-Listening to music Exercising at the Scrapbooking
+- □ Writing

+- □ Knitting

+- □ Fishing

+- □ Scrapbooking

-Playing with a pet gym Window shopping
+- □ Window shopping

-Becoming active in Cooking Playing a musical
+- Playing a musical instrument

-a church Going to 12-Step instrument

-Talking with a friend who does not use or mutual-help meetings

 On a day when you're stressed and you realize that in the past you would have said, "I really need a drink" or "I need to get high today," what will you do now?
 What will you do in your downtime?